Create Beautiful Handmade Bound Books

 In this workshop, participants will:

-Develop skills in creating advanced book structures
+- Develop skills in creating advanced book structures

-Learn techniques of sewing, gluing, and covering books with cloth and paper
+- Learn techniques of sewing, gluing, and covering books with cloth and paper

-Explore the practical applications of these book forms for personal projects, such as journals, sketchbooks, or artist books, and their potential for customization
+- Explore the practical applications of these book forms for personal projects, such as journals, sketchbooks, or artist books, and their potential for customization

 About the Instructor

 Andrew Huot is a book artist and bookbinder in Toronto, ON, Canada, where he operates Big River Bindery.
 He taught bookbinding, conservation, and preservation at the School of Information Sciences at the University of Illinois for 12 years.
-In addition to conservation and bookbinding, he teaches bookbinding and book arts in his Scarborough studio, for the Canadian Bookbinders and Book Artists Guild, and at arts centers around Toronto.
-He holds a Masters in Book Arts from the University of the Arts in Philadelphia and his artists’ books use photographs, linoleum cuts, and text to share the humorous side of everyday life.
+In addition to conservation and bookbinding, he teaches bookbinding and book arts in his Scarborough studio, for the Canadian Bookbinders and Book Artists Guild, and at arts centres around Toronto.
+He holds a Master’s in Book Arts from the University of the Arts in Philadelphia, and his artists’ books use photographs, linoleum cuts, and text to share the humorous side of everyday life.
 His artists’ books are in collections including the Art Institute of Chicago, Yale University, Emory University, and Ontario College of Art & Design.
 See more of his work at bigriverbindery.com and andrewhuot.com

 Learning Outcomes